-Mathematics 100 is designed to meet the needs of the students entering The Ohio State University with Math Placement Level 5.
+Mathematics 050 is designed to meet the needs of the students entering The Ohio State University with Math Placement Level 5.
 The course will prepare students for 102.

-Students are placed in Math 100 only if scores on both the mathematics portion of the ACT and on the OSU Mathematics Placement Test show serious mathematical difficulties.
+Students are placed in Math 050 only if scores on both the mathematics portion of the ACT and on the OSU Mathematics Placement Test show serious mathematical difficulties.
 There are also serious difficulties in general scholastic aptitude indicated by low ACT composite scores.
 The typical student has had at most two years of high school mathematics and there is usually a significant time gap in the student's math training.
-We assume that all students who take Math 100 will need at least a next mathematics course for their chosen major.
-A 100 student should normally go into 102 as a follow-up course unless the students is an Arts and Sciences major intending to take 180.
+We assume that all students who take Math 050 will need at least a next mathematics course for their chosen major.
+An 050 student should go into 102 as a follow-up course.